Choose another PM

 The simple, arresting messages had the ring of sincerity because so much of their content was autobiographical.
 The humble middle-class home Menzies idealised was the home he had grown up in.
 And the child who received an assured future, not through inherited wealth, but through a sound education, was himself.

 Menzies also gradually resumed his activities within United Australia Party organisational bodies.
 He was present at meetings that established the Council of the Institute of Public Affairs in September 1942.
 The IPA became the peak non-Labor political fundraising body in Victoria and took over the work of the old National Union and developed into a key research and policy formation unit.
 Menzies also gained political prominence as leader of the ‘National Service Group’ in parliament.
 This group of UAP backbenchers sought to convince the Opposition led by Fadden and Hughes to take a harder line with Curtin’s Labor government to secure conscription.

 During his period on the back bench, Menzies gained undeserved notoriety over the ‘Brisbane Line’ controversy.
 In 1942 Minister for Labour and National Service, Eddie Ward, claimed that Menzies, when Prime Minister, had proposed abandoning northern Australia above a ‘Brisbane Line’ to the Japanese in the event of invasion.
-Menzies vigorously defended his own and his government’s reputation over this false accusation, but rumours persisted.
+Menzies vigorously defended his own and his government’s reputation over this accusation, but rumours persisted.